SoftwareAG/universalmessaging-server-docker-samples/README.md

 Docker-compose (to run multiple docker container)
 =================================================
-The Docker Compose tool, '*docker-compose*'  automates the creation, deployment and interaction of multiple Docker containers from a configuration file, typically '*docker-compose.yml*'.
+The Docker Compose tool, 'docker-compose' automates the creation, deployment and interaction of multiple Docker containers from a configuration file, typically 'docker-compose.yml'.

-You need to copy the sample docker-compose file into the root of your Software AG installation.
+You need to copy the sample docker-compose i.e., '**docker-compose.yml**' file into the root of your Software AG installation.

 The Docker-compose 'up' command will create the container from the configurations and run the container.
-Using docker-compose, you can create named volumes.

 	docker-compose up

 To stop the container, you can use the following command:

 	docker-compose down

+You can configure the image name which you have build using the '*docker build*' commands mentioned above in the docker-compose.

+	version:"3.2"
+	services:
+	  node:
+		image:universalmessaging-server:10.x

+If you want to build the image using docker file by passing build time arguments.
+You can configure them as follows:

+	version:"3.2"
+	services:
+	  node:
+		build:
+		  context: .
+		  dockerfile: Dockerfile-alternate
+          args:
+			- BASE_IMAGE=centos
+        	- TAG=7
+			- __instance_name=umserver

+You can configure container name and exposed and mapped ports as well.

+	version:"3.2"
+	services:
+	  node:
+		image:universalmessaging-server:10.x
+		container_name: umcontainer
+		ports:
+		 - "9010:9000"

+You can configure the named volumes for the directories which you would like store.

+	volumes:
+     - um_data:/opt/softwareag/UniversalMessaging/server/umserver/data

+You can configure the runtime parameters which you would like to pass to container at runtime.

+	environment:
+     - REALM_NAME=umcontainer

+You can find sample docker-compose.yml file along with Dockerfile and other scripts.
+For more configuration changes, please go through [docker compose documentation!](https://docs.docker.com/compose/)